Office Timeline – free timeline maker

 This step-by-step PowerPoint roadmap tutorial explains how to create professional-looking roadmaps both manually and automatically using the popular presentation tool.

-Auto-generated PowerPoint roadmap with Office Timeline
+PowerPoint roadmap automatically generated with Office Timeline

 Options for making a PowerPoint roadmap